microbiomedata/docs/content/home/src/reference/software_development.md

 We use [GitHub Actions](https://docs.github.com/en/actions) for a variety of automation tasks.
 In general, we strive to automate as many tasks as possible.
 The things we do using GitHub Actions include:

-- Running automated code quality checks and tests when contributors or [Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+- Running automated tests and code quality assessment tools
-- Regenerating and deploying documentation to [GitHub Pages](https://pages.github.com/) when Pull Request changes are accepted and merged
+- Regenerating and deploying web-based documentation to [GitHub Pages](https://pages.github.com/)
+- Deploying web applications to their hosting environments (e.g., NERSC Spin)
-- Building and pushing Docker images to container registries
+- Building and pushing container images to container registries (e.g., GHCR)
 - Building and publishing Python packages to PyPI
-- Triggering redeployments of deployed applications

 _Examples: [nmdc-field-notes](https://github.com/microbiomedata/nmdc-field-notes), [submission-schema](https://github.com/microbiomedata/submission-schema), [docs](https://github.com/microbiomedata/docs)_